 Each Amazon FSx for NetApp ONTAP file system can scale to petabytes in size, allowing you to store virtually unlimited data in a single namespace.

 Each Amazon FSx for NetApp ONTAP file system has two storage tiers: primary storage and capacity pool storage.
-Primary storage is provisioned, high-performance SSD storage that’s purpose-built for the active portion of your data set.
+Primary storage is provisioned, scalable, high-performance SSD storage that’s purpose-built for the active portion of your data set.
 Capacity pool storage is a fully elastic storage tier that can scale to petabytes in size and is cost-optimized for infrequently-accessed data.
 Amazon FSx for NetApp ONTAP automatically tiers data from SSD storage to capacity pool storage based on your access patterns, allowing you to achieve SSD levels of performance for your workload while only paying for SSD storage for a small fraction of your data.
-Capacity pool storage automatically grows and shrinks as you tier data to it, providing elastic storage for the portion of your data set that changes over time without the need to plan or provision capacity for this data.
+Capacity pool storage automatically grows and shrinks as you tier data to it, providing elastic storage for the portion of your data set that grows over time without the need to plan or provision capacity for this data.

 Amazon FSx for NetApp ONTAP also gives you the flexibility to choose from a range of tiering policies to define how the data in each of your volumes is tiered to and from capacity pool storage.
 See the Amazon FSx documentation for more information on the tiering policies for Amazon FSx for NetApp ONTAP.